seregazhuk/seregazhuk.github.io_old/_posts/2017-10-14-memcached-reactphp-p2.md

 >This is the second article from the series about building from scratch a streaming Memcached PHP client for ReactPHP ecosystem.
 The library is already released and published, you can find it on [GitHub](https://github.com/seregazhuk/php-react-memcached).

-In the [previous article]({% post_url 2017-10-09-memcached-reactphp-p1 %}) we have created a simple streaming Memcached client for ReactPHP ecosystem.
+In the [previous article]({% post_url 2017-10-09-memcached-reactphp-p1 %}), we have created a simple streaming Memcached client for ReactPHP ecosystem.
 It can connect to Memcached server, execute commands and asynchronously return results.
 In this article we are going to implement some improvements:

 - connection handling
 - errors handling

 ## Connection Closing

 When the client is being created via factory it already receives an opened connection.
 But now, when we are done, there is no way for us to close the connection.
 Let's implement this.
-The will be actually to ways to close the connection:
+There will be actually two ways to close the connection:

  - **gentle**: When we don't accept new requests but the connection will be closed when all the pending requests will be resolved.
  - **forced**: When we immediately close the stream and all pending requests become rejected.